AndreWal/AndreWal.github.io/content/project/enviro.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["State Formation","Colonialism","Inequality","Economic Development"]
+tags = ["Climate Change","Parties","Public Opinion"]

 # Project summary to display on homepage.
 summary = ""